-One of the exceptions to the above is WPMU DEV’s managed WordPress hosting service, because members get access to fully dedicated WordPress hosting with 3 hosted sites included in their monthly membership price.
-This works out to be very cost-effective, as it includes a generous plan with dedicated fast hosting on speed-optimized servers that are finely tuned for WordPress, with built-in security and backup automation features, plus access to “all inclusive” WordPress support and services that include seamless integration with a robust suite of useful plugins and 24/7 support to a team of WordPress experts that will even guarantee to clean up sites that have been infected with malicious code.
+One of the exceptions to the above is WPMU DEV’s managed WordPress hosting service, because members get access to fully dedicated WordPress hosting that works out to be very cost-effective, as it includes a generous plan with dedicated fast hosting on speed-optimized servers that are finely tuned for WordPress, with built-in security and backup automation features, plus access to “all inclusive” WordPress support and services that include seamless integration with a robust suite of useful plugins and 24/7 support to a team of WordPress experts who guarantee to help you clean up sites that have been infected with malicious code.

 And if you need to add more sites or scale things up, you can.
 WPMU DEV managed WordPress hosting can even handle WordPress Multisite (which many managed hosts don’t allow, or at least not on their smaller plans).
 For more information, check out our fully dedicated WordPress hosting section.